/ / / / / / / /

 Researcher

 I moved back in with my parents so that I could work full-time on expanding the framework I use for my academic research.
-I am using this period to develop my skills so that they stay current and are also useful for freelancing.
+I used this period to develop my skills so that they were current and were also useful for freelancing.
 The framework is written in C++ for the Linux platform.
 Beforehand it was used to evolve agent controllers for use in artificial worlds.
 It is now possible to evolve functions for use with data sets that are read in from heterogeneous sources.
 I have distributed the framework using parallel processing techniques, multi-threading and sockets.
 A GUI is currently being developed for it using Qt.
-I have also been developing a "free energy automata".
-This is written in Java for multi-core platforms using a GUI and 2D graphics.
-The aim is to explore how the flow of free-energy into an open-ended system can allow for interesting forms of self-organisation.
+I also developed a ‘free energy automata’.
+This was written in Java for multi-core platforms using a GUI and 2D graphics.
+The aim was to explore how the flow of free-energy into an open-ended system can allow for interesting forms of self-organisation.

 University of Hertfordshire